RichNye/richnye.github.io/_posts/2025-12-23-testing-aws-rds-postgres.md

 Disclaimer: this is extremely quick and dirty.
 It's basically a mini how-to using the AWS GUI and pgAdmin, to get *something* spun up to test with as opposed to a full-on migration.
 Don't follow this if you're wanting a real production-grade migration path.

 ## Migration strategies
-From what I've seen, the preferred migration strategy is to actually create an HA pair with your RDS instance as the standby.
+From what I've seen, the preferred migration strategy is to configure replication with your RDS instance and then cutover.
 This makes a lot of sense and is something I'll definitely be trying in future.

 What I've gone with, though, is a simple GUI-driven backup/restore using pgAdmin.
 I've gone with this because my app doesn't actually have any data manipulation traffic; it's simple reads only at the moment.
 This means I don't need a cutover window because there's no deltas that I'll be missing.